 Community temperature optima were determined for missing and replacement communities at sites that were sampled in each year from 2005-2016.
 Among upstream and mid-stream sites, the median values for temperature optima were lower in the replacement taxa community (Figure 21); the means for replacement community temperature optima were also significantly lower than those of the missing taxa community at the same reaches.
-In contrast, the median value for temperature optima at downstream sites is higher among the replacement community, and the difference between the means is also significant.
-In 2016, the mean temperature optima of the replacement community among downstream sites was significantly higher than for missing taxa, virtually the same between the two communities among mid-stream sites, and lower but not quite significantly different in the replacement community at upstream sites (p = 0.0794).
+In contrast, the median value for temperature optima at downstream sites is higher among the replacement community, and the difference between the means is also significantly higher than for missing taxa, virtually the same between the two communities among mid-stream sites, and lower but not quite significantly different in the replacement community at upstream sites (p = 0.0794).